spatie/image-optimizer/README.md

 ### SVGs

-SVGs will be minified by [SVGO 1](https://github.com/svg/svgo).
-SVGO's default configuration will be used, with the omission of the `cleanupIDs` plugin because that one is known to cause troubles when displaying multiple optimized SVGs on one page.
+SVGs will be minified by [SVGO](https://github.com/svg/svgo).
+SVGO's default configuration will be used, with the omission of the `cleanupIDs` and `removeViewBox` plugins because these are known to cause troubles when displaying multiple optimized SVGs on one page.

 Please be aware that SVGO can break your svg.
 You'll find more info on that in this [excellent blogpost](https://www.sarasoueidan.com/blog/svgo-tools/) by [Sara Soueidan](https://twitter.com/SaraSoueidan).

-For now, the default configuration used for SVGO is only compatible with SVGO 1.x.
-To use options compatible with SVGO 2.x, you need to [create your own optimization chain](#creating-your-own-optimization-chains).

 ### GIFs